nimbusproject/processregistry/README.md

 Usage
 -----

-To query, the process registry, you can do GET/POST/PUT/DELETE against the
+To query, the process registry, you can do GET/POST/PUT/DELETE against

     /api/process_definition/